mojaloop/documentation/docs/product/features/InterconnectingSchemes.md

 # Interconnecting Payment Schemes

 Mojaloop, as a single deployment, is intended to be used to operate one (or more) payment schemes, operating on a single platform.
-Of course, it is quite common for a country to host multiple payment schemes, built around differing requirements for different sectors.
+Of course, it is quite common for a country to host multiple payment schemes operating on separate platforms, built around differing requirements for different sectors.

 Ultimately, though, as a payment scheme grows, then the need to be interconnected  or interoperable with other payment schemes in a country grows.
 Mojaloop accommodates this, through a mechanism we call "Interscheme".